morficus/cssconf-and-jsconf-2014/README.md

-cssconf-and-jsconf-2014
+CSSconf and Jconf 2014
 =======================

 Once upon a time, I went to a conference.
+And these are my notes (sometimes thoughts) from a few of the speakers that I attedned (and paid attention).